dschonholtz/epilepsiae_sql_dataloader/README.rst

 Finally, the .data files are just binary files of integers.
 The integers are the raw data values.
 It must be of the shape num_channels x num_samples.
 The integers are assumed to be 16 bit signed integers, if the sample_bytes is 2.

+Once your data is in this format, you can run the MetaDataBuilder and PushBinaryToSql files as is with the new directories specified.